Vedantspit/FynVid/README.md

   <img src="logof.png" alt="FynVid Logo" width="160"/>
 </p>

 FynVid is a full-stack video streaming platform inspired by YouTube, built using the **MERN** stack with **Kafka** integration for scalability and asynchronous processing.
+The platform also includes **load balancing** for the backend using NGINX to distribute traffic efficiently across multiple Node.js instances.

 ---